Inequalities In Homogeneous Triebel-Lizorkin And Besov-Lipschitz Spaces: Triebel-Lizorkin space and iterated differences

-And the above estimate, in conjunction with (\ref{eq553}), shows the absolute convergence of the integral on the left end of (\ref{eq299}) for every $k\in\bbbz$ and almost every $x\in\bbbr^n$.
+And the above estimate, in conjunction with the first line of (\ref{eq553}), shows the absolute convergence of the integral on the left end of (\ref{eq299}) for every $k\in\bbbz$ and almost every $x\in\bbbr^n$.
 Using equality (\ref{eq301}), estimate (\ref{eq302}), Remark \ref{remark12} and the $L^{\frac{p}{r}}(\bbbr^n)$-boundedness of Hardy-Littlewood maximal function in a sequence, we can also obtain

 Inequalities (\ref{eq320}) and (\ref{eq319}) finish the proof of Theorem \ref{theorem2} (iv).
 The proof of Theorem \ref{theorem2} is now complete. \end{proof}